Starkit-SPL/pose_design/README.md

 # If you want to change packet code (on VS code)

-1. On VS code "Get Started" window tap clone git repository.
+1. On VS code "Get Started" window tap "clone git repository".
 2. Place the URL in corresponding line on the top:

 https://github.com/Starkit-SPL/pose_design.git